landeholt/aoc_2022/README.md

 It will test the **local** puzzle input through your code with the help of pytest.
 You need to provide a path to it in the `<day>:<level>` pattern.

+## aoc submit

+send your answer directly to `adventofcode.com` through the cli.
 # Environment

 In order for the cli to run through the **live** input data, it needs your session cookie.
 Create a `.env` file and store it in the root of this repository.
 You will find your sessionid by inspecting your network traffic sent to `adventofcode.com`